Drift detection

 If your team uses both YAML config and the dashboard:- Resources in YAML are managed by the CLI.
 Dashboard changes will be overwritten on the next deploy.

-- Resources not in YAML are unmanaged.
-They’re only deleted if you use
+- Resources not in YAML are left untouched by default.

 YAML + Terraform